djalbat/necessary/README.md

 - `readFile()`
 - `writeFile()`

-A small if motley collection of functions which do no more than paper over some of Node's synchronous [native file system API](https://nodejs.org/api/fs.html) functions.
+An inglorious collection of functions which do no more than paper over some of Node's synchronous [native file system API](https://nodejs.org/api/fs.html) functions.
 Note that the paths passed to all of these functions are considered absolute and that all of the functions will throw the native errors upon failure.

 * The `entryExists()`, `fileExists()`, `isEntryFile()`, `directoryExists()`, `isEntryDirectory()` and `isDirectoryEmpty()` functions work as their names suggest, returning a boolean value.